 - IGC Additional Courses of Interest Revised July 2018 (PDF)

-Students will complete their primary coursework during the first two years of study, and will then advance to candidacy in their respective department.
+Students will complete their primary coursework during the first two to three years as an IGC fellow, and will then advance to candidacy in their respective department.

-- 1st Fall Semester: Interfaces of Global Change Seminar 1 (FIW 5004)
+- 1st Fall Semester as a fellow: Interfaces of Global Change Second Seminar (BIOL 5174)

-- 2nd Fall Semester: Global change science and policy elective
+- 2nd Fall Semester as a fellow: Global change science and policy elective

-In addition to coursework, IGC Fellows will also be required to:
+In addition to coursework, IGC Fellows are also required to:

 - Attend IGC workshops on topics such as policy, communication, and/or analytical skills for integrating and interpreting large amounts of data from diverse fields